 Students in Year 7, 8 and 9 follow the MYP (Middle Years Programme) learning skills through a Mathematics Mastery approach.
 The department is proud to work with the organisation ‘Mathematics Mastery’ to encourage students to challenge themselves to deepen their understanding of a content area instead of being accelerated onto ‘higher’ content.
 The Scheme of Work follows the framework specifications closely although we make every effort to connect classroom practice with the real world.

 - Understanding concepts in depth

 - Number sense and place value come first

 - Learning ‘rules’ or ‘tricks’

 - Practising 50 times

 More information can be found by clicking here

 Key Stage 4

 There is no coursework in the current mathematics specification.
-External assessment comprises of an exam at the end of year 11 with two exam papers (calculator and non-calculator).
+External assessment comprises of three exam papers (2 calculator and 1 non-calculator) taken at the end of Year 11.

 Key Stage 5